Cmdv/React-RxJS/README.md

 # react-rxjs

-There really isn't that much information about using RxJS as a replacement to flux in react.
-Because of this any contributions are welcomed :)

-This is a simple React application using RxJS instead of Flux.
-This is an extension of [justinwoo](https://github.com/justinwoo) -> [react-rxjs-flow](https://github.com/justinwoo/react-rxjs-flow) with loads of extra features.
+This is a simple React application using RxJS instead of Flux as a data flow.

+Inspired by [justinwoo](https://github.com/justinwoo) -> [react-rxjs-flow](https://github.com/justinwoo/react-rxjs-flow) and extending it to show how RxJS can work in different situations together with React.

 [VIEW DEMO](http://cmdv.github.io/React-RxJS/#/)